Your Hospital Stay

 Please check with the hospital regarding any changes to these regulations.

 Some pain is expected after surgery.
 We will work with you to help set a reasonable pain goal and manage pain in the best way so you can fully participate in therapy.

 Your pain will lessen every day.
-There are a variety of methods used to relieve pain.

 Pain medications are ordered to relieve your pain.
 Your orthopedic surgeon, the physician assistant or nurse practitioner will select the type and route of administration (oral, intravenous, skin patch) based on your medical needs.
 A pain specialist may be asked to see you if you are having complex pain management issues.
 It is best to take your pain medication on a regular basis and avoid long periods without pain medication.